 Bring Your Camera

 Much of the local wildlife, including massive herds of elk and deer along with eagles and wild turkeys, can be seen throughout the Enchanted Circle.
 Angel Fire has many wide-open valleys full of photogenic wildlife.
-One great location is just south of the village, Valley of the Utes, turning left on Cabillo Ln. from HWY 434, or follow the Circle staying on HWY 64 between Angel Fire and Eagle Nest.
+One great location is just south of the village, Valley of the Utes.
+To reach this spot, turn left on Cabillo Ln. from HWY 434.
+Or follow the Circle staying on HWY 64 between Angel Fire and Eagle Nest.

 Check out our guide to capturing the best photos of fall colors here.